 Hoo boy, Angela.
 I’m not one to say a character is “broken” or “OP” but I don’t care at all about the character, don’t think I’ve ever read a comic with her in it, had no intention of picking her up, but I went out and bought her after reviewing her for the GotG column.
 Incredible damage output and a good bubble of board control, the two elements that Asgard really likes.
 The only strike against her here is that you’re already paying 5 Threat for Thor so if you add her in (sorry, that should say “when”) you’re already at 10 Threat, and you’re going to have to make some hard decisions about the rest of your squad.
 Grade: A-

-Enchantress seems custom made for messing with your opponent’s plans.
+Enchantress took a serious hit in the November 2021 updates, with Siren’s Call being limited to once per turn and Amora’s Kiss now requiring an action to use.
+But in a game where there aren’t too many abilities to swipe tokens from opponents she’s still very valuable.
 Between her Sap Power effect on her builder and the Enchanting superpower enemies are going to be running short on Power.
 If she gets a Stun condition off from her Enthrall and if Loki is nearby things are going to get even worse.
 She can reposition enemies with Siren’s Call or steal away their objective tokens, although she doesn’t have anything particularly helpful to let her move away with a stolen token or to keep her safe (other than a 5 mystic defense and Enchanting, which is very good unless the opponent can counter it).
 So maybe keep that Rainbow Bridge card handy.
-Overall she’s a very good toolbox who sees play in a lot of affiliations, and can be maddening to play against.
-Grade: A
+Overall she’s a very good toolbox who can see play in a lot of affiliations, and can be maddening to play against.
+Grade: B+

 At this point we should just assume Shuri and Okoye are suggested every week, yes?
 Okay, good.
 Because everybody in Asgard other than Thor really wants some dice manipulation to help them get Wilds for those special effects or conditions.
 And Loki or Enchantress could really use a bodyguard hanging around.
 Baron Zemo can help with dice fixing too.
 Maybe Lockjaw to give some additional movement shenanigans.
 Miles Morales could also be good to grab extract objective tokens.